Introduction

 The prices of carbon credits are expected to rise due to increasing demand and quality requirements.
 This stimulates investments in new technologies and innovative carbon sequestration projects.

-Challenges and Risks in the CO2 Market
+Challenges and risks in the CO2 market

 The carbon market faces various complex challenges that can affect the effectiveness of carbon offsetting.
 A critical issue lies with the verification standards.
 Validating actual emission reductions remains a technical challenge, with different measurement methods and standards leading to inconsistent results.